WHua0/event_manager_practice/readme.md

 POST/users Create User returns HTTP 500 instead of HTTP 400 when using a duplicate email.
 Router Post Create User in user_routes.py is updated to return HTTP 400 "Email already in use" when using a duplicate email after checking for a duplicate username.
 This is to provide an accurate error message.

+POST/users Create User HTTP 400 detail message stated "Username already exists" when using a duplicate username.
+HTTPException detail in Router Post Create User in user_routes.py is updated to "Username already in use".
+This is for consistency with POST/register Register in Closed Issue 7.

 ### Closed Issue 9: POST/users Get User is Missing Return Values for Full Name, Bio, and Profile Picture Url

 Github Issue Image Placeholder